Ravello Italy

 Ravello Amalfi Coast is more beautiful than any picture can depict!
 But this will give you a taste of the beauty and magic of Ravello.
 Enjoy and click to enlarge.

-Bellagio Italy the Pearl of Lake Como
+Bellagio, The Stunning Pearl of Lake Como

 Bellagio Italy